 One of the first tasks facing the FDIC was the formation of an operating organization.
 As provided in the Banking Act of 1933, the Comptroller of the Currency, J. F. T. O'Connor, was designated as a director.
 He served as the FDIC's chief executive until the appointment of the other two directors.
 In September, the President appointed as the other directors Walter J. Cummings, then-special-assistant to Secretary of the Treasury Woodin, and E. G. Bennett, a Republican banker and businessman from Utah.
 The directors organized on September 11, 1933, and elected Cummings to serve as Chairman of the Board.
 As was his intent, Cummings' chairmanship lasted only through the initial organization of the FDIC.
 In January 1934, he left the FDIC to assume the chairmanship of Continental Illinois National Bank & Trust Company in Chicago.
 Bank examination consumed nearly all of the FDIC's efforts in the months before the establishment of the temporary fund on January 1, 1934.
 The hastily assembled examination force had to examine almost 8,000 state-chartered nonmember banks in three months in order for the FDIC to meet its responsibilities under the Banking Act of 1933.
+The task of completing these admission examinations was largely accomplished as intended by the end of 1933.
 Of the 7,834 applicant nonmember banks, 83 percent were approved for insurance, 12 percent were rejected, 4 percent were still pending decisions, and less than 1 percent remained to be examined.